 Scalable Link Interface (SLI)

 So what is SLI?
 And what does SLI do, or more specifically: how does it help me run multiple graphics cards to improve my gaming?
-Scalable Link Interface (SLI) is a little gem given to use from the masterminds over at Nvidia in 1998.
+Scalable Link Interface (SLI) is a little gem given to use by the masterminds over at Nvidia in 1998.

 This technology was first used by the company 3dfx on their Voodoo2 graphics card line in 1998, but later the company was bought by Nvidia and the technology was shelved for a while.

-In 2004, Nvidia re-released SLI with updates to allow it to work with then-current technology of PCIe buses.
+In 2004, Nvidia re-released SLI with updates to allow it to work with the then-current technology of PCIe buses.

 Although there are compatibility concerns (discussed below), associated with running multiple GPU setups, SLI will allow the use of two to four cards at once.
-It achieves this by using a parallel processing algorithm, which takes the information, breaks it down into smaller pieces and allows for multiple pieces to be worked on at once by multiple cards.
+It achieves this by using a parallel processing algorithm, which takes the information, breaks it down into smaller pieces, and allows for multiple pieces to be worked on at once by multiple cards.

 Nvidia graphics cards will work together in SLI in three main modes: SLI anti-aliasing, SFR, and AFR.
 You can select and change these modes in the Nvidia Control Panel, which should have been installed onto your computer when you installed your video card drivers.

 This method takes the frame that needs to be rendered, analyzes it, and then splits up the frame horizontally into as many pieces as there are cards, and sends the workload between them.
 It can split the frame how it sees fit based on what’s in the frame.